rsocket/rsocket-cli/README.md

 # RSocket CLI

+## You should probably use rsc instead

+For general rsocket command line you probably want https://github.com/making/rsc

 ## Description

 Simple RSocket CLI focused on sending basic traffic to servers built using RSocket e.g. help debug a mobile <=> server integration issue.